Skip to content

 UK Passport Photo Requirements at a Glance

-Specification Requirement
+Specification Requirement (HMPO official)

-Pixel dimensions (300 DPI) 413 × 531 pixels
+Pixel dimensions (300 DPI print) 413 × 531 pixels

-Digital upload (GOV.UK online) Min 600 × 750 pixels, max 10 MB, JPEG
+Digital upload (GOV.UK online) Min 600 × 750 pixels, JPEG

 Aspect ratio 7:9

-Background Plain white or light grey
+Background Plain light grey or plain cream, no shadows

 Face height (chin to crown) 29–34 mm